-In Japan, most electric wheelchairs are used by disabled people as certified prosthetic appliances or as rental wheelchairs for the elderly under the long-term-care insurance system.
+In Japan, most electric wheelchairs are used by persons with disabilities as certified mobility aids (eligible for government subsidies) or rented by the elderly under the long-term care insurance system.

-Outside Japan, Yamaha Motor supplies these wheelchair drive units on an OEM basis to makers in the U.S., Europe and other regions.
+Outside Japan, Yamaha supplies power units to manufacturers in the United States, Europe and other countries on an OEM basis.

-Name of Company Location Yamaha Motor Co., Ltd. (Hamamatsu IM Site) Hamamatsu, Shizuoka, Japan
+Name of company (Site) Location Yamaha Motor Co., Ltd. (Hamamatsu IM Site) Hamamatsu, Shizuoka, Japan